lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 This is the origin of the flexibility of LAMMPS.
 For example pair styles implement a variety of different non-bonded interatomic potentials functions.
-All the details for implementation of a potenetial are stored and executed in a single class.
+All details for the implementation of a potential are stored and executed in a single class.

 As mentioned above, there can be multiple instances of classes derived from the ``Fix`` or ``Compute`` base classes.
 They represent a